-Australia's gambling tax law
+Australian gambling tax law

 Gambling in Australia is under strict regulation, but at the same time - with rather soft taxation for players.
 However, the situation is different for casino operators.
 In this article, we will analyze in detail who pays taxes, how much and in what cases.

-Do Australian players pay a win tax?
+Do Australian players pay tax on winnings?

 And if the player is a professional?